|Title:||Deputy Sheriff Eligibility List|

 ***Applicants must either have a test on file with the Badger State Sheriff’s Association testing site located at: http://www.empco.net/wis Check this website for test dates and locations.

-Test with Portage County using the Wisconsin Personnel Partners test- candidates will be invited to this test which will be scheduled for March 2, 2019.
+Test with Portage County using the Wisconsin Personnel Partners test- candidates will be invited to this test which will be scheduled in March 2019.

 Portage County offers a robust benefit package for this position.
 Benefits include;

 Health insurance- your choice of two health plans- (Health Savings Account associated with the High Deductible Health Plan with a County contribution)